 Celerity is a term that refers to the speed at which a substance brings you into the psychedelic realm, as well as the duration of effects.

 Substances with a high celerity come on quickly but don’t last very long.
 Both changa and 5-MeO-DMT have a high celerity — but 5-MeO is higher.

 Within about 5 seconds of smoking or vaping, just one toke of 5-MeO injects you into the third tier of the DMT experience — the alien realm.

 Changa is quick too, but you’ll need to smoke more than one puff to get there, and it can take several puffs and a couple of minutes before you reach comparable levels as 5-MeO.

 Is Changa Safe?

 The original changa recipe used the ayahuasca vine and some synthetic DMT.
-Neither of these ingredients are harmful or poses much risk to the user.
+Neither of these ingredients is harmful or poses many risks to the user.
 In fact, most of the indole-alkaloid-based psychedelics (such as magic mushrooms, LSD, DMT, and mescaline) have very little physical impact at all.
 These substances affect the mind, which can lead to certain side effects like anxiety or high blood pressure, but rarely trigger these effects on their own.

 Additionally, the dose can vary substantially from one sample to the next.
 Some changa samples can be more than 100 times stronger than others, depending on what ingredients are used and in what ratio.